odyssomay/LispIndent/README.md

 #### File ending options

 These options controls for which files LispIndent should be activated.
-If `Only use LispIndent if file name matches:` is unchecked, LispIndent is always used when the LispIndent actions are activated.
+If `Only use LispIndent if file name matches regex:` is unchecked, LispIndent is always used when the LispIndent actions are activated.

 If it is checked, and the file name matches the regular expression in the text box,